zing555/IB-2/README.md

-# IBM Cloud Foundry - V2Ray
+# IBM Cloud Foundry - XRay

 Use GitHub Actions to automatically deploy the latest version of V2Ray to IBM Cloud Foundry